Henry Louis Gates arrest controversy: Arrest

 On July 16, 2009, Gates had just returned from a trip to China.
 As the front door of his home would not open, Gates entered through the back door.
 Once inside, he still could not open the front door.
 Gates later stated that the lock was damaged and speculated that someone had attempted to "jimmy" it.
 Gates went back outside and, with help from his driver, forced the door open.
 Since the house is university-owned, he then reported the problem to Harvard's maintenance department.

 After Gates's driver left, the Cambridge police arrived, alerted by the 911 call of a neighbor.
 There are multiple published accounts of the subsequent events which led to the arrest of Gates, including the police report, interviews with Sgt.
-Crowley and other officers on the scene; and published interviews with Gates and Whalen.
+Crowley and other officers on the scene; and published interviews with Gates and Lucia Whalen.

 Police report and 911 dispatcher recordings

 Gates, arrested on the porch of his Cambridge home, with Sgt.
 Crowley (right) and Sgt.
 Lashley (foreground).

 Gates's booking photo taken the day of the arrest.

 According to the police report, Sergeant Crowley arrived at the scene, went up to the front door, and asked Gates to step outside.
 Crowley explained he was investigating the report of a break-in in progress; as he did so, Gates opened the front door and said, "Why, because I'm a black man in America?"

 Crowley's report states that he believed Gates was lawfully in the residence, but that he was surprised and confused by Gates's behavior, which included a threat that Crowley did not know who he was "messing with."
 Crowley then asked Gates for a photo ID so as to verify he was the resident of the house.
 Gates initially refused, but then supplied his Harvard University identification card.
 Crowley wrote that Gates repeatedly shouted requests for his police identification.
 Crowley then told Gates that he was leaving his residence and that if Gates wanted to continue discussing the matter, he would speak to him outside.
 Gates replied, "Yeah, I'll speak with your mama outside."
 On the 911 dispatcher audio recordings, a man's loud voice is heard in the background at several points during Sgt.
 Crowley's transmissions.

 Gates stepped onto his front porch and continued to yell at Crowley, accusing him of racial bias and saying he had not heard the last of him.
 Faced with this behavior from Gates, who was still standing on his own front porch, Crowley warned Gates that he was becoming disorderly.
 When Gates ignored this warning and persisted in his behavior, and likewise ignored a second warning from Crowley, Crowley informed him that he was under arrest.